jina-ai/finetuner/docs/advanced-topics/advanced-losses-optimizers-and-poolers.md

 ![training](../imgs/SphereFace-training.png)

 The `ArcFaceLoss` and `CosFaceLoss` both deviate from the traditional SphereFace loss by including a margin and scaling parameter, which can be used to increase the boundary between each class.
 If an item's embedding is within the boundary of the class it belongs to, then no loss is incurred.
-Choosing appropriate values for the margin and scaling parameter is important for effective training, for more information on how `ArcFaceLoss` and `CosFaceLoss` calculate loss, and how these parameters affect the output, see this article on [loss metrics for deep learning](https://hav4ik.github.io/articles/deep-metric-learning-survey#cosface).
+Choosing appropriate values for the margin and scaling parameter is very important for effective training.
+For more information on how `ArcFaceLoss` and `CosFaceLoss` calculate loss, and how these parameters affect the output, see this article on [loss metrics for deep learning](https://hav4ik.github.io/articles/deep-metric-learning-survey#cosface).

 `TripletMarginLoss` uses a `ClassSampler` to construct batches with an equal number of samples of each class in the batch.
 However, since only one sample is needed to calculate the loss with the `ArcFaceLoss` and `CosFaceLoss` functions, there are no constraints on what each batch needs to contain.
-Therefore we can instead construct batches using random sampling, a much simpler method which consequently takes less time to construct a batch.
+Therefore we can construct batches using random sampling, which is a much simpler and less time consuming method.
 By default, runs created using `ArcFaceLoss` or `CosfaceLoss` will use random sampling, however you can specify which type of sampling method you would like to use like so:

 ```diff